informagician/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are used for authentication by web/mobile applications.
+Tokens are encoded/encrypted string of text, which can be stored on local storage of the browser.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Authenticate users by their credentials and provide them with a token authorized to browse some or all section of the app.
+ Rate limit the api/web requests sent from the client to the server.
+ Use SSL/TLS to encrypt the session between client and the server.

 - [ ] Describe how web servers work.

+ Web servers are connected to internet and store the code for one or many websites.
+Once a request for a web page is received, if the page is static (HTML/CSS/JS) the code is sent to client's browser to be processed and rendered, and if te page is dynamic, code is run on the server and the resulting static code is sent to client's browser.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+ Create: Post
+ Retrieve: Get
+ Update: Put
+ Delete: Delete

 ## Project Set Up